Here’s 3 Ways to Make Sex with Fibroids Easier

 One of the best ways to resolve painful sex due to uterine growths is to explore your fibroid treatment options.
 Here at our Houston area fibroid clinics, we offer a minimally invasive treatment option, Uterine Fibroid Embolization, that shrinks your fibroids without the need for surgery or an overnight stay.
 (You can request a consultation here, to see if UFE is right for you.)

 After UFE, most women should avoid sexual intercourse for at least a week, although that recommendation will be made on a case by case basis.
-But once you’ve been cleared to resume sexual activity?
-Because of your treatment, sex shouldn’t hurt anymore.
-And you don’t have to take our word for that: according to a 2017 study, after just one year, almost 80% of women who opted for UFE saw a dramatic improvement in their sexual functioning.
-So, if that sounds promising to you, don’t wait another day to reclaim your sexual health.
-Reach out to our network of Houston area fibroid specialists to request a consultation.
+But once you've been cleared to resume sexual activity?
+Because of your treatment, sex shouldn't hurt anymore.
+And you don't have to take our word for that: according to a 2017 study, after just one year, almost 80% of women who opted for UFE saw a dramatic improvement in their sexual functioning.
+So, if that sounds promising to you, don't wait another day to reclaim your sexual health.
+Click here to request an appointment with our network of Houston area fibroid specialists.
 Together, we can make sex with fibroids less painful.

 Sources: Eve Woman